spec-framework/documentation/output/book.md

 The
-`initializeWidgets` method for this UI is quite similar to the method in ModelList, as the code [2\.6](#ex_protocolList_init) shows\.
+`initializeWidgets` method for this UI is quite similar to the method in ModelList, as the code in [2\.6](#ex_protocolList_init) shows\.